yetist/linux/Documentation/loongarch/introduction.rst

 Virtual Memory
 ==============

-LoongArch can use direct-mapped virtual memory and page-mapped virtual memory.
+LoongArch supports direct-mapped virtual memory and page-mapped virtual memory.

 Direct-mapped virtual memory is configured by CSR.DMWn (n=0~3), it has a simple relationship between virtual address (VA) and physical address (PA)::